 Anyway, he asked me if I knew a guy from the SQL Server community in the UK, who had also emigrated from South Africa.
 Statistically speaking, the chances of this are tiny.
 While the SQL Server community in South Africa might be relatively small, I only knew some of them from Johannesburg, who I’d met at the User Group meetings over five years ago.

-I rolled my eyes internally, and then Lonnie showed me Ewald Cress‘s Twitter profile.
+I rolled my eyes internally, and then Lonny showed me Ewald Cress‘s Twitter profile.

 This was turning out to be a week of crazy coincidences.

-I told Lonnie that, not only did I know Ewald’s name, but I went to school with him.
+I told Lonny that, not only did I know Ewald’s name, but I went to school with him.
 In a rural town in 1990, where our paths crossed for a very short time.

 Just over an hour later, I met up and chatted with Ewald for more than two hours, discovering many common interests.

 I made a lot of new friends this week, and I think my favourite one was a person I’ve known for 25 years.

 Thank you, PASS.
 Thank you, Lonny.
 Thank you, Ewald.